MiamiOH/puppet-lastpass/README.md

 **Parameters within `lastpass`**
 - `manage_package`: [Boolean] Manage the LastPass CLI package.
 You must configure the appropriate repo.
 Defaults to true.
 - `package`: [String] The name of the LastPass CLI package to install.
 Defaults to 'lastpass-cli'.
-- `lpass_home`: [String] The string to set as the $LASTPASS_HOME value in the profile script.
+- `lpass_home`: [String] The string to set as the $LPASS_HOME value in the profile script.
 Should work for any logged in user.
 Defaults to '$HOME/.lpass'.
 - `user`: [String] The user to be configured for non-interactive lpass use.
 Requires that lastpass::config_dir and lastpass::group be set.
 The module does NOT create this user.
 - `group`: [String] The group that will own lastpass::config_dir.
-- `config_dir`: [String] A valid path corresponding to $LASTPASS_HOME for lastpass::user.
+- `config_dir`: [String] A valid path corresponding to $LPASS_HOME for lastpass::user.
 The username and password will be written to the corresponding files at this location.
 Defaults to undef.
 - `username`: [String] The LastPass username for automated login.
 Requires the config_dir parameter.
 Defaults to undef.
 - `password`: [String] The LastPass password for automated login.
 Requires the config_dir parameter.
 Defaults to undef.
 - `agent_timeout`: [Integer] The agent timeout in seconds after which relogin is required.
 Setting this to 0 disables the timeout.
 Defaults to lpass default of 3600.